 The intention of teaching Spanish at Sholing Junior School, which is our foreign language of choice throughout KS2, reflects the National Curriculum’s belief that we can liberate our children from insularity and provide an opening to other cultures.
 We intend to give a language education that will foster our pupils’ curiosity and deepen their understanding of the world.
 They should be able to express their ideas and thoughts in another language whilst understanding, and responding to, its speakers, both in speech and in writing.
-We intend to provide oppourtunities for pupils to communicate for practical purposes, learn new ways of thinking and become exposed to literature in the target language.
+We intend to provide opportunities for pupils to communicate for practical purposes, learn new ways of thinking and become exposed to literature and culture from Spanish speaking countries.

-We believe that it is important that the children gain experiences of other languages and we aim to heighten their awareness of these through European days and Inter-cultural celebrations.
+We believe that it is important that the children gain experiences of other languages and we aim to heighten their awareness of these through European days and Intercultural celebrations.
 The teaching of Spanish in KS2 provides an appropriate balance of spoken and written language and lays the foundations for further foreign language teaching at KS3.
+Most of our children continue to study Spanish in their local secondary schools as their main foreign language.
 We have a practical approach to the teaching of a modern foreign language at Sholing Junior School.
-There is a strong emphasis on speaking and listening and the children are given many opportunities to speak with each other, in Spanish, during their lessons and around the school.
+There is a strong emphasis on speaking, listening and enjoyment and the children are given many opportunities to speak with each other, in Spanish, during their lessons and around the school.

 There are also opportunities in class for children to access Spanish beyond their weekly lesson.
 Instructions are often given in Spanish to extend the children’s access and enhance the opportunities they have to develop new vocabulary.
 The children themselves are enthusiastic in demonstrating their Spanish skills and are actively encouraged to take part in lesson demonstrations and lead speaking and listening tasks.
-We hope that, by learning a language, our children will be inspired to learn further languages thereby equipping them with the means to widen their horizons and develop their skills, leading, in the future, to study and work in other countries.
+We hope that, by learning Spanish, our children will be inspired to have respect for and interest in other languages, cultures and people from around the world.

 The National Curriculum